- Disability Services

 - Two letters of recommendation in sealed envelopes.
 We prefer to receive Letters of recommendation from college instructors who are familiar with the applicant's academic work.
 Recommendations from employers, supervisors and associates are welcome for those candidates who have been away from the classroom for a period of time.

-- Official TOEFL Score (a minimum score of 97 for the Internet-based exam, 243 for the computer-based exam and 590 for the paper-based exam is required)
+- Official TOEFL Score (a minimum score of 90 for the Internet-based exam, 233 for the computer-based exam and 577 for the paper-based exam is required).
+We will also accept an IELTS score of at least 7.0.

 - A written personal statement.
 The personal statement may contain information about any special factors, achievements, concerns or plans that the candidate would like to bring to the attention of the admissions committee.
 Whatever the content, the statement should reflect the candidate's own writing style.
 Candidates should pay attention to brevity and clarity of thought and expression.
 Please limit the statement to 500 words or less.